meaniebeanie22/meaniebeanie22.github.io/chapters/how-the-ship-was-abandoned.md

 loaded as much as we dared.
 Joyce and I got out through the stern-port, and we made for shore again as fast as oars could take us.

-This second trip fairly aroused the watchers along shore.
-“Lillibullero” was dropped again; and just before we lost sight of them behind the little point, one of them whipped ashore and disappeared.
+This second trip fairly aroused the watchers along shore. “[:Lillibullero](https://www.youtube.com/watch?v=uDhRthVLBQQ?t=10)” was dropped again; and just before we lost sight of them behind the little point, one of them whipped ashore and disappeared.
 I had half a mind to change my plan and destroy their boats, but I feared that Silver